Embracing Your Postpartum Body

 5. Do your best to maintain a healthy diet and exercise routine.
 Both will help with your mood and are also good ways of taking care of yourself.
 Adjusting your expectations with your eating and exercise are important.
 Exercising even for 15 or 20 minutes will benefit you.
 Small steps are better than none at all.
 For your diet, consider what will work best while caring for a baby.
 Small meals through out the day or precut vegetables may be useful to keep on hand.

 6. Don’t compare.
 It’s difficult not to when you’re unhappy with your body, but we usually only notice those comparisons which make us feel worse.
-When in fact, if you were to compare to every postpartum woman, you would inevitably find some that you would make you feel better about your body.
+When in fact, if you were to compare yourself to everypostpartum woman, you would inevitably find some that would make you feel better about your body.
 Social media is a comparison nightmare.
 Consider limiting or taking breaks from social media.

 7. Tend to your needs.
 Babies need a lot of care and demand a lot of your time.
 It can seem impossible, especially in the beginning, just finding time to shower or to eat.
 But your needs are just as important and are vital to your well-being.
 When your needs are being addressed, you will feel better overall and will be less likely to overly focus on things that don’t make you feel good about yourself.